Hallandale Beach, Florida

 Hallandale Beach (formerly known simply as Hallandale) is a city in southern Broward County, Florida, United States.
 The city is named after Luther Halland, the son of a Swedish worker for Henry Flagler's Florida East Coast Railroad.
-It is also part of the Miami metropolitan area of South Florida.
+It is also part of the Miami metropolitan area.
 As of the 2023 census, its population was 41,547.

-The city is known as the home of Gulfstream Park (horse racing and casino) and Big Easy Casino, a greyhound racing track, which hosts the World Classic.
+The city is known as the home of Gulfstream Park (horse racing and casino) and Big Easy Casino, which hosts the World Classic.
 It also has a sizable downtown financial district with banks, brokerage houses, and restaurants.
 Together with neighbouring Hollywood, Florida, it is a popular center for Canadian tourists, leading to its description as "Canada's southernmost city."